YouTube and ‘SlimandMe’ script

 Your surgery date arrives quickly.

 The morning of your surgery date requires one final pre-op obligation: no drinking any fluids of any kind from 7 am – no water, no juice mix, no gelatin mix, NOTHING.
-If need be, set your alarm for 6:30 am and enjoy your final pre-op drink of juice mix or water.
+If need be, set your alarm for 6:30 am and enjoy your final pre-op drink of approved clear juice mix or water.

 Be prepared at any moment.
 Your time might be scheduled in the afternoon but Dr. Chettawut may send his driver to bring you to his Clinic in the morning.